askharley/askharley-blog/src/posts/02-imperative-vs-declarative-programming.md

 var results = games.Where(game => game.Series == "God of War")
 ```

 The above code is an example of how, using Linq, we can write declarative code.
-All we are asking for us a list of games that a part of the "God of War" series but we don't care how the program gives us that data.
+All we are asking for is a list of games that are a part of the "God of War" series but we don't care how the program gives us that data.
 That's Linq's problem.

 Achieving the same functionality imperatively would look like this: